TheNolaCorporation/000-Wolf-Camera/README.md

 So that's it in a nutshell...
 So if any of this sounds confusing give me a ring, I'm practically available to talk around the clock so don't hesitate.

 Thanks Again,
-Floyd Miles III, Your Kind of CEO
+Floyd Miles III - Your Kind of CEO

 ![Alt text](images/logo.png?raw=true "Corporate Logo")